 Citizens of Turku never wanted to stop trams and in 1990's a discussion to return trams to Turku started.
 Plenty of plans and reports were done and gradually the atmosphere turned towards a new tram system.
 Still there is strong opposition against tram and final decision to do more than new studies has not yet done.

 In 2018 the city management positioned more pro tram and the idea is that city board will propose the council to decide to start to procure a tram system.
-This may happen in autumn 2019.
+The project has forwarded since with re-planning the network and adding a branch towards harbour, where new housing development is planned.
+The new city council elected in summer 2021 may make a decision to forward towards realization fo the tram plans.

 Helsinki region, Tampere and Turku are the largest and most populated urban areas in Finland.
 Still smaller populated areas are also interested in trams.
 This can be considered as a consequence of the city planning paradigm shift away from car oriented city planning.
 Climate change is also a driver as is the observed decreased interest of motoring and single housing in younger generations.